 This section of the wall is probably the most famous and the section you’ll recognise from most photographs of the Great Wall.
 It’s considered to be the most stunning section of the wall and the closest to Beijing, which makes it convenient for tourists.
 As such, they’ve made it easier to climb by undertaking a lot of renovation and maintenance.
 However, this does mean that it’s very popular with tour groups and hawkers.
 Read more about Badaling here.

-The Mutianyu section of the wall is the one Matt and I visited and is probably the second most redeveloped and well maintained section.
-The views at Mutianyu are of a dense forest coverage and are absolutely spectacular, offering great vantage points of stretches of the wall and a seemingly endless greenery.
-As it’s much steeper than Badaling and further away, there tends to be less tourists and hawkers, though it is the second closest section of wall to Beijing.
+The Mutianyu section of the wall is the one Matt and I visited and is probably the second most redeveloped and well-maintained section.
+The views at Mutianyu are of dense forest coverage and are absolutely spectacular, offering great vantage points of stretches of the wall and seemingly endless greenery.
+As it’s much steeper than Badaling and further away, there tends to be fewer tourists and hawkers, though it is the second closest section of wall to Beijing.
 Read more about Mutianyu here.